rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.getPairedSSIDInfo"></a>
 ## *getPairedSSIDInfo <sup>method</sup>*

 Returns the SSID and BSSID to which the device is currently paired.
+The BSSID is the MAC address of a connected WiFi network.

+### Events

+No Events.

 ### Parameters